AFCMS/stent/README.md

 Override `stent.start_location` (a position vector) to change the place that players spawn.
 When players spawn, they will be stuck to a slowly-revolving entity.
 Use the spawn schematic to create a spawn environment for the main menu.

-Override `stent.place_spawn_schematic()` to change the schematic that gets placed and where/how it gets placed.
+Override `stent.on_load()` to change the schematic that gets placed and where/how it gets placed.
 This is called once on the first joinplayer after server start.